-To address the impacts of drought, salinity intrusion, and flooding in rice production in the Mekong River Delta, a participatory climate-related risk mapping was conducted to develop adaptive measures.
+To address the impacts of drought, salinity intrusion, and flooding in rice production in the Mekong River Delta of Vietnam, a participatory climate-related risk mapping was conducted to develop adaptive measures.

-In recent years, the region has been experiencing salinity intrusion and drought during winter-spring season and flooding on autumn-winter season.
+The region often experiences salinity intrusion and drought during winter-spring season and flooding on autumn-winter season.
 Incidence of El Niño and La Niña made the situation in the region even worse.
 For example, in 2016, El Niño intensified the drought in the region causing rice production loss of 700,000 tons.

-Over a hundred participants, including government officials from various provincial and local government offices from each of the 13 provinces in the MRD region, representatives from the key national agencies, and experts from the academe, national and international research centers, attended the workshop held in Can Tho City, Vietnam on 21 July 2017.
+Over a hundred participants, including government officials from various provincial and local government offices of the 13 provinces in MRD, representatives from the key national agencies, and experts from the academe, national and international research centers, attended the workshop held in Can Tho City, Vietnam on 21-22 July 2017.
 This is a follow up to the series of related activities done in MRD, such as the: assessment study of the 2016 El Niño; initial workshop on climate risk mapping held in November 2016; and separate provincial workshops conducted from March to May 2017.

 An infograph showing the steps in participatory mapping of climate-related risks in Mekong River Delta.
 Image: Eisen Bernardo (CCAFS SEA)

 The participatory development of climate-related risk maps and adaptive plan (Climate-Smart MAP) for rice-based cropping system was developed by CCAFS SEA to: explore common understanding of flood, drought, and salinity risks; integrate local knowledge in developing risk maps; and identify gaps in the methodology for further improvement.